bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 This is a very old book on C++, the oldest that I mention in this list of references.
-This book was meant to provide the starting point for what would become the first offical C++98 standard.
+This book was meant to provide the starting point for what would become the first official C++98 standard.
 What is useful about this book is that is provides very low-level details on the inner workings of C++ and gives lots of examples of how C++ compilers implement common language features.
 For instance, if you want to know how virtual functions are commonly implemented